About the Program

 Over the years, the Marten Program has sponsored Preaching and Liturgical Celebration courses in the Master of Divinity Program, along with various workshops, guest lectureships and conferences.
 An annual event is the Marten Lecture in Homiletics.

-The Marten Program delegation to the 2014 National Festival of Young Preachers, Fr.
-Mike Connors CSC; Mike Urbaniak MDiv '14; Dennis Strach CSC, MDiv '15; Chase Pepper CSC, MDiv '14; Mrs. Virginia Marten; Mary Beth Ashley May, MDiv '14; Jim Marten.
+The Marten Program is grateful to the Marten family for their continuing support of homiletics.
+Pictured at the National Festival of Young Preachers (from left): Fr.
+Mike Connors CSC; MDiv students Mike Urbaniak, Dennis Strach CSC, Chase Pepper CSC; Mrs. Virginia Marten; MDiv student Mary Beth Ashley May; Jim Marten.